PierreSenellart/provsql/doc/source/dev/aggregation.rst

 The invariant is that the children of an ``agg`` gate are exactly the inputs the aggregate reads; the value-aware evaluators (``HAVING``, moments, sampling) rely on it.
-Three cases, decided in :cfunc:`make_aggregation_expression`:
+Three cases, decided in :cfunc:`make_row_semimod`, which builds the contribution of a row for :cfunc:`make_aggregation_expression`:

 - **NULL-skipping aggregates** (``sum``, ``min``, ``max``, ``avg``,